The Great Barbi Benton Through Pictures Then and Now

 From Centerfold to Singer

 Barbi Benton launched a moderately successful career as a recording artist in the mid-1970s.
 In 1975, her song, “Brass Buckles”, peaked at the number five spot on Billboard’s country chart.
-Her 1976 song, perhaps her best known one, “Ain’t That Just the Way” was number one on the charts in Sweden for more than a month.
+Her 1976 song, perhaps her best known one, “Ain’t That Just the Way” was number one on the charts in Sweden for more than a month -- making her a one-hit wonder in two countries, with two different hits.
 It was covered in 1996 by Lutricia McNeal and was a major hit for her.
 In all Benton released eight albums.
 She wrote all the songs, played the piano, and sang all the tunes on the albums.
 She even produced one of them herself, proving to the world that she had more talent than posing sans clothing for photographs.

 Benton Hung Up Her Bunny Ears for Motherhood